 - General Physics (8 credits)

-- Mathematics (6 credits) – One semester of Calculus is strongly recommended
+- Mathematics (6 credits) – One semester of Calculus and one semester of Statistics are strongly recommended

 2. Have earned credit for at least ten courses taken at Saint Joseph’s.